We Do Declare project, 2017

 VOTE NOW

-Descendants of Frederick Douglas Read His Speech, ‘What To The Save Is The Fourth of July?'
+Descendants of Frederick Douglas Read His Speech, ‘What To The Slave Is The Fourth of July?' - an NPR sponsored reading in Summer 2020, in the heat of BLM protests to July 4th celebrations after the murder of George Floyd

-The U.S. celebrates this July 4 amid nationwide protests and calls for systemic reforms.
-We asked five young descendants of Frederick Douglass to read and respond to excerpts of his famous speech, "What to the Slave is the Fourth of July?" which asks all of us to consider America’s long history of denying equal rights to Black Americans.
+In the summer of 2020, the U.S. commemorated Independence Day amid nationwide protests for racial justice and systemic reforms in the wake of George Floyd’s death.
+That June, we asked five young descendants of Frederick Douglass to read and respond to excerpts of his famous speech, “What to the Slave is the Fourth of July?”.
+It's a powerful, historical text that reminds us of the ongoing work of liberation.

 We do declare.jpeg